 Follow the steps and instructions below to manually clean your in-ground and above-ground pool without any professional assistance and save thousands for your next shopping spree.

 Assemble the Pool Vacuum

-The very step you need to do is assembling.
-Attach the head of the vacuum to the one end of the telescopic pole.
-It helps you to move the vacuum head at the bottom of the pool.
+The real step you need to do is put it together.
+Attach the vacuum head to one end of the telescopic rod.
+It helps you move the suction head to the bottom of the pool.

 It is the easiest step.
 Attach the one end of the vacuum hose to the vacuum head and let the other end outside the pool.
 Locate the skimmer and connect the other end of the hose to the skimmer using a vacuum/skimmer plate.

 Priming the Vacuum

 After attaching all the necessary equipment, it is time to prime your vacuum.
 Priming is all about pushing water through the hose dispel all the air.
 It is vital to do because air pockets may restrict your vacuum suction power, and all your effort may go in vain.

 You can choose the valve setting from different options.
 First, learn how much cleaning your pool needs.
 For the regular light or moderate level vacuuming, you can set the valve to “filter.”
 If large stubborn debris and algae make their home in your pool, then you should set your system to “waste” or “drain”; it will send the water down the drain and remove trash out of it.

 Start Vacuuming the pool

 Treat your pool vacuum as your regular rug vacuums.
 Move it around the pool floor slowly and steadily, and try not to rush.
 If it is your regular cleaning, then you may not have to make an extra effort.
 But, if the pool is pretty much dirty, you may have to take little breaks to empty the pump strainer.
 Repeat the same process until you feel like your pool is clean and free of all the debris.